LIFE STORY

 With Koizumi replacing Mori in 2001, my largely peripheral involvements with political insiders came to an abrupt end.

 The Mori initiatives to Moscow were rapidly killed.
 MOFA conservatives were back in control.
-A new crowd, mainly rightwing conservative, were running the show and, apart from Takenaka Heizo, I did not know them very well.
+A new crowd were running the show and, apart from Takenaka Heizo, I did not know them very well.

 I had seen Koizumi distantly at various gatherings, and disliked what I saw.